Marko Brecelj: Post Buldožer (1979–2022)

 Following the disbandment of Marjanov Čudni Zajec, during 1985 and 1986, Brecelj performed as a solo artist, recording the album Desant na Rt dobre nade (Desant on the Cape of Good Hope).
 The album, released in 1986, featured the song "Dan republike" ("Republic Day") alongside music originally written for theatre plays.
 In 1988, with bass guitarist Aleš Jošt and saxophonist Primož Šmit, Brecelj recorded the album Javna vaja (Public Exercise), released in 1988 and featuring new versions of songs from Cocktail and Svinjam dijamante.
 In 1991, under the moniker Javna Dvaja (The Public Two), Brecelj reissued the songs from Javna vaja on the album titled Moje krave molznice (My Milking Cows), in reference to several re-recording and re-releases of the songs.
 In 1994, he recorded the album Hojlarija, svinjarija, diareja, gonoreja (Hypocrisy, Piggery, Diarrhea, Gonorrhea) with the punk rock band Strelnikoff.
 The album featured several different versions of three Buldožer songs, "Novo vrijeme" ("New Times"), "Higijena" ("Hygiene") and "Ko jebe Buldožer" ("Fuck Buldožer").
 "Novo vrijeme" was recorded in five different versions, one of them titled "Sexy Disco Mix", and one titled "New Age Mix".
 "Brecelj and Strelnikoff version of "Ko jebe Buldožer", the song itself being a cover of "Roll Over Beethoven", opens with a sample of Branko Cvejić's voice from the TV series The Unpicked Strawberries.

 Since mid-1990s, Brecelj mostly performed alone, without a backing band.
 In 1996, Nika record label reissued Cocktail on CD, with the songs from "Parada" single and previously unreleased material as bonus.
 The album was reissued once again in 2015, with different bonus material, and in 2024 it was reissued with the subtitle Obilni vuncabilni.
-The latter reissue was released in order to mark the expulsion of Brecelj's Society of Friends of Moderate Progress within the Bounds of the Law from their premises in Koper.
+The latter reissue was released to mark the expulsion of Brecelj's Society of Friends of Moderate Progress within the Bounds of the Law from their premises in Koper.
 Simultaneously with the 2015 reissue of Cocktail, he released the DVD Samospevi (Soliloquys), featuring his new songs with minimalist music videos.
 Part of the songs from Samospevi were originally written for Brecelj's documentary film Štetjej v jeseni (Torej v Vršac) (Counting in the Autumn (Therefore to Vršac)).